Erlas Victorian Walled Garden provides opportunities for people with additional needs and has been doing so for 20 years.

 Set on the grounds of a Victorian garden, the principal aim of the Erlas charity is to offer meaningful activities to beneficiaries with a range of additional needs, including learning disabilities, physical disabilities, being on the autistic spectrum and also mental health requirements.

-The historic garden requires constant maintenance and the reclamation of several areas still awaiting restoration.
+The historic garden requires constant maintenance and the restoration of several areas that are still awaiting attention.
 The beneficiaries contributing to the preservation of a beautiful setting develop skills and knowledge in garden maintenance and plant and vegetable production.

 Features include the rebuilt Victorian walls, an apple orchard and a willow circle.
-There is also a nature walk incorporating a wildlife pond and a working garden with flowers, vegetables and fruits.
-As a therapeutic garden, it supports mental well-being, aids communication, facilitates social networking and develops a community.
-The charity relies on grants and fundraising events so every penny is essential.
+There is also a nature walk incorporating a wildlife pond and a working garden featuring flowers, vegetables, and fruits.
+As a therapeutic garden, it supports mental well-being, aids communication, facilitates social networking, and fosters community development.
+The charity relies on grants and fundraising events, so every penny is essential.

 A Brief History

 The maps of 1838 show an existing garden, although we don’t know much more about this early period.
-The existing Bryn Estyn House replaced an earlier Georgian house belonging to the Wrexham Lloyd banker family.
+The existing Bryn Estyn House replaced an earlier Georgian house belonging to the Lloyd family of Wrexham bankers.

 Frederick Soames, the wealthy owner of a Wrexham brewery, commissioned a mock Jacobean mansion and William Goldring of Kew was asked to design a garden to complement the house.
-His design had a temple, a loggia and also an exedra seat.
+His design featured a temple, a loggia, and an exedra seat.
 Avenues of trees and reflecting Egyptian tomb gardens were planted, while dressed stone enhanced the lakeside.
 The walled garden was used to grow vegetables, fruit and flowers for the house.

 Walled Garden Timeline

-• 1940 – Garden used in the education of children.
+- 1940 – The Garden was used in the education of children.

 Special Memory